fbpx

 Someone to talk to in the house

 Living by yourself can be lonely.
-Subletting your property means you’ll have someone to talk to and spend time with.
+Subletting your property gives you company.

 Disadvantages of subletting